Home > Facade > Giving Buildings a New Lease of Life

 The market for retrofitting has been growing steadily over the past couple of years, although this has not been happening at the same rate and speed globally.
 According to a report from Pike Research, this global market will expand to $151.8 billion by 2020.

 A report identifies market barriers that can give rise to “latent risks”.
-These are the type of risks that can emerge in case the demand for building retrofitting increases and these risks are not accounted for.
-Overall, the ability of markets to respond to these changes and Demonstration model4 mitigate risks is once again related to confidence in the markets and appropriate signals that are given in consistent ways and with a long-term vision.
+These are the types of risks that can emerge in case the demand for building retrofitting increases and these risks are not accounted for.
+Overall, the ability of markets to respond to these changes and the Demonstration model to mitigate risks is once again related to confidence in the markets and appropriate signals that are given in consistent ways and with a long-term vision.

-There is urgent need for defining appropriate retrofit strategies, evaluation criteria for their application, and the definition of means and methods for the implementation of the various strategies, possibly taking the form of best practice guidelines for the various stakeholders.
+There is an urgent need to define appropriate retrofit strategies, evaluation criteria for their application, and the definition of means and methods for the implementation of the various strategies, possibly taking the form of best practice guidelines for the various stakeholders.

 Design practices for new façades that anticipate and accommodate the eventual need for retrofit could facilitate future retrofit requirements.
 Façade systems should be designed to facilitate the retrofitting of new materials and technology as developments occur.